2026 IMSA SportsCar Championship: Schedule

 The provisional schedule was released on March 13, 2025, and features 11 rounds.
-The calendar remains the same as the previous season, but the Battle on the Bricks will revert to a 2 hour, 40 minute race as it was in 2023 while the IMSA Sportscar Weekend event at Road America will be the first in IMSA sports car racing history to run a 6 hour endurance race.
+The calendar remains the same as the previous season, but the Battle on the Bricks will revert to a 2-hour, 40-minute race as it was in 2023 while the Motul SportsCar Grand Prix event at Road America will be the first in IMSA sports car racing history to run a 6-hour endurance race at that venue.